Tarpon Fishing in Fl, the Best Kept Secrets

 When fly fishing canals and rivers, and bridges it’s common to use a 5-7 weight fly rod.
 A minimum size tippet of 12lb up to 20 lb.
 Bridges are known as a favorite tarpon spot, but when fly fishing tries to avoid these spots.
 Typically the fly rod is just no match for the fish with so many obstacles to use against you.
 In some cases, maybe when on a boat and you can get the fish away from the piling it’s doable.
 In general, not a good technique for fly fishing!

 Live Bait Fishing

-These are some of the common live-bait used but is very specific to location, time of year, and what they are feeding on at the time of fishing.
-Mullet a standard staple and the most productive live bait.
+These are some of the common live bait used but are very specific to location, time of year, and what they are feeding on at the time of fishing.
+Mullet is a standard staple and the most productive live bait.
 But big horse shrimp, pinfish, pilchards, and specialty crabs on a circle hook often land these fish with success.
 Live-bait fishing is an art just like artificial or even fly fishing.

 Hope this article helps you on your next tarpon fishing trip, below find a summary.